allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 ### Consistency of the engines

 We create two separate rendering engines for mobile platforms, so we must be extra cautious to ensure everything works consistently.
-Even the tiny inconsistency in the behavior of the engines may be hugely problematic for the developers that use MBox.
+Even a tiny inconsistency in the behavior of the engines may be hugely problematic for the developers that use MBox.
 It may force them to, for example, define different layouts for each mobile platform.

 To make sure the engines are consistent, each feature in MBox is implemented synchronously by a pair of developers (Android and iOS) who consult with each other regularly.
 During the work, they make sure that they interpret the